benjaminyjr17/24S2-CS2400-Regression-Analysis/README.md

    # Verify installations
    pip list | grep -E "numpy|pandas|matplotlib|seaborn|statsmodels"

+4. **Run the Jupyter Notebook**
+   jupyter notebook Benjamin_Oliver_Yick_U2120984H.ipynb

+5. **Working with the analysis**
+•	Execute cells sequentially using Shift+Enter.
+•	The notebook is structured in sections: Data Loading → Exploration → Multiple Regression → Polynomial Regression → Results.
+•	All visualizations will be displayed inline.
+•	You can modify parameters in the regression cells to experiment with different variables.

+6. **Troubleshooting**
+•	If you encounter ModuleNotFoundError, ensure all packages are installed correctly.
+•	For CSV loading issues, verify the data file is in the same directory as the notebook.
+•	For detailed package requirements, check the imports at the top of the notebook.

 ## Contact Information
 •	Benjamin Oliver Yick.
 •	Final-Year Data Science and Artificial Intelligence Undergraduate | Double Minors in Business and Communication Studies |